 In our laboratory, we attempted to construct two artificial cells by using giant vesicles (GVs) as the compartment.
 One, developed in collaboration with the Sugawara group (Kanagawa Univ.), is an artificial cell that can proliferate from generation to generation.
 Now, we have constructed a recursive vesicular artificial cell system with proliferation cycles.
-By using the vesicular transport system, the second generation GVs, which contain no PCR reagents after self-reproduction, can be replenished by fusing them with conveyer GVs bearing the PCR reagents by changing the pH of the dispersion.
-After the PCR reagents are replenished, the GV can self-reproduce again.
+By using the vesicular transport system, the second generation GVs, which contain no PCR reagents after self-reproduction, can be replenished by fusing them with conveyer GVs bearing the PCR reagents are replenished, the GV can self-reproduce again.
 This system could lead to an evolvable artificial cellular system.
 The other artificial cell is an artificial cell that contains a catalyst-producing system.
 The GV system can generate catalysts and membrane molecules by transforming their respective precursors, thereby facilitating the proliferation of the GVs with the produced catalyst.